corpusculejs/corpuscule/packages/element/README.md

 ## Features
 ### Inheritable
 Basically, `@element` doesn't restrict working with JS OOP in any way.
 You can create any hierarchy you want, extending both classes marked with `@element` and regular ones.
-Decorated elements in that case will act as regular classes.
+Decorated elements, in that case, will act as regular classes.

 ### Renderer Agnostic
-As mentioned above, `@corpuscule/element` is renderer-agnostic, so you can to use any renderer system you can put into a renderer function with the following signature.
+As mentioned above, `@corpuscule/element` is renderer-agnostic, so you can use any renderer system you can put into a renderer function with the following signature.
 ```typescript
 const renderer: <C, R>(result: R, container: Element | DocumentFragment, context: C) => void;